A list of characters introduced in God Eater 3. Warning, several unmarked spoilers below.

-- Screw This, I'm Outta Here!: At first she's quite loyal and dutiful towards Gleipnir and its plans, but after befriending and the Hounds and later Phym, her loyalty starts to waver and she begins to question her own beliefs.
+- Screw the Rules, I'm Doing What's Right!: At first she's quite loyal and dutiful towards Gleipnir and its plans, but after befriending and the Hounds and later Phym, her loyalty starts to waver and she begins to question her own beliefs.
 It eventually culminates in the final act when Gleipnir begins rounding up the AGEs in order to sacrifice them to the Odin units in order to power them.
 Claire is not amused by any of this and decides to stick with the Chrysanthemum crew as they go on the run.

 - Skilled, but Naïve: Possibly what caused her by-the-book tendency in the beginning.
 Hugo actually feels bad afterwards and noted that he might have been too harsh to her, especially given her transport job.

 - Tragic Dream: Claire never saw her father and brother making up as she had always dreamed.

 - Trauma-Induced Amnesia: Combined with Fake Memories told by her relatives, Claire repressed her own memory of the true circumstances of her father's death, as well as her unwitting role that lead to the incident.

 - Unwitting Instigator of Doom: Claire only wished for her father and brother to make up after their falling out.
 Unfortunately, by not telling about her brother's appearance, she indirectly led her father to his death at her brother's hands.
 Needless to say, when she finally remembers this, she does not take it well.

 Lulu Baran (BN-03792)